learn-co-curriculum/java-mod-7-logging-configuration/README.md

 ## Logging Level Control

-Let's look at how to control the logging level of our logging framework, which controls whether a call to the corresponding method will actually result in an output.
-For example:
+Let's look at how to configure the logging level of our logging framework, which controls whether a call to the corresponding method will actually result in an output.

-> `logger.info()` will output a message if and only if "logging level <= INFO".

-Look at the mapping in the previous section to figure out the rule for every logger method.

-SLF4J can be configured through our `application.properties` file - add the following line:
+Consider the log levels again from the previous lesson:

+1. TRACE
+2. DEBUG
+3. INFO
+4. WARN
+5. ERROR

+Remember, the higher the logging level, the less information it should output.
+Therefore, ERROR will _only_ show error messages whereas TRACE will show the most detailed output.

+We can configure the logging level that we want shown in the `application.properties` file.
+Let's add the following line in our spring-rest-demo project:

 ```properties
 logging.level.root=WARN
 ```

-Restart the application and observe that your output will look something like
+Restart the application and observe that the output will look something like
 this:

 ```java